 For example, one gene with highly pleiotropic effects on the maize kernel ionome is sugary1 (su1; GRMZM2G138060) (I. R. Baxter et al. 2014).
 Genetic polymorphisms that affect seed compartment proportions or the major storage constituents are expected to contribute disproportionately to variation in seed ionomic contents.
 Within the NAM population, functional variation for su1 can be found in the B73 x IL14H subpopulation.
-For this reason, six IL14H recombinant inbred lines (RILs) that were still segregating for the recessive su1 allele were previously tested for ionomic effects (I. R. Baxter et al. 2014).
+For this reason, six IL14H RIL’s that were still segregating for the recessive su1 allele were previously tested for ionomic effects (I. R. Baxter et al. 2014).
 This demonstrated that segregation for a loss of function allele at su1, on the cob, affected the levels of P, S, K, Ca, Mn, Fe, As, Se, and Rb in the seed (I. R. Baxter et al. 2014).
 The su1 gene was present among the HPO genes for Se accumulation (Supp.
 Table 6) based on the root co-expression network (ZmRoot-Se).
 The su1 locus was only identified in the HPO set for the element Se, but was linked to significant NAM GWAS SNPs for the elements P, K, and As.
-Thus, of the eight elements that were identified as co-segregating with the su1 allele in the IL14H RIL population and measured in the NAM panel, four were associated with su1 variation in association panel.
-It is formally possible that su1, which is expressed in multiple plant compartments including the roots (qteller.com;(Wang et al. 2009)), might also have effects throughout the seed ionome beyond a dramatic loss of seed starch.
+Thus, of the eight elements that were identified as co segregating with the su1 allele in the IL14H RIL population and measured in the NAM panel, four were associated with su1 variation in association panel.
+It is possible that su1, expressed in multiple plant compartments including the roots (qteller.com;(Wang et al. 2009)), might also affect the seed ionome through effects beyond a dramatic loss of seed starch.
 This may result from coordinate regulation of the encoded isoamylase and other root-expressed determinants of S and Se metabolism, or from unexpected coordination between root and seed expression networks.
 The finding that HPO network neighbors for P were enriched among carbohydrate biosynthetic enzymes favors the former of these two hypotheses (see Fig. 8).

-Our combined analysis of loci linked GWAS SNPs and gene co-expression networks identified a large number of HPO genes for Se accumulation.
+Our combined analysis of loci linked GWAS SNPs and gene co-expression networks identified many HPO genes for Se accumulation.
 Several genes with known effects on the ionome, or known to be impacted by the ionome, were identified within this HPO set.
 For example, one candidate gene, GRMZM2G327406, encodes an Adenylyl-sulfate kinase (adenosine-5'-phosphosulfate (APS) kinase 3), which is a key component of the sulfur and selenium assimilation pathway and plays a role in the formation of the substrate for protein and metabolite sulfation (ZmRoot-Se).
 At another locus, Camoco identified a cysteine desulfurulyase (GRMZM2G581155), critical for the metabolism of sulfur amino acids and the biosynthesis of the 21st amino acid selenocysteine, as an HPO gene (ZmRoot-Se).